The Science Curriculum

 Shelford Science Principles

-The children, staff, parents and governors at Great and Little Shelford CofE Primary School have worked together to develop a set of principles to guide our vision for science at school.
+The children, staff, parents and governors at Great and Little Shelford CofE Primary School worked together to develop a set of principles to guide our vision for science at school.
 We believe that Science Teaching and Learning should be:

 Our VISION is for Science to be happening everywhere; at home and at school, across all ages, all children and all subjects.